ColonelJ/Starpial/README.md

 * `^` - no meaning

 ## Overloadable operators for arithmetic etc.
 All of these operators can be overloaded by the user for types of their own making, but for standard types they are intrinsically defined.
 The non-relational ones come with their form with `=[]` appended built-in to create a modify assignment operator, by applying the operator and then assigning the result e.g. `+=[5]` will increase a value by 5.
 The effect of the operator `=[]` contents must be that performing the code and applying the operator just changes the value at the top of the stack and not taking away or adding any items.
-Even the unary operations still use the brackets in the built-in form.
+Even the unary operations still use the brackets in the built-in form (you would leave them empty).
 ### Arithmetical
 * `-~` - negation
 * `++` - increment